4Kids Entertainment: 2000–2005: The new millennium

 The new century found 4Kids Entertainment Inc., switching from the NASDAQ market and joining the New York Stock Exchange on September 20, 2000.

-The firm's new ticker symbol was KDE and the company was riding high during the continuing success of "Pokemon" when it earned Fortune's top slot on its 100 Fastest Growing Companies for 2000.
+The firm's new ticker symbol was KDE, and the company was riding high during the continuing success of Pokémon when it earned Fortune's top slot on its 100 Fastest Growing Companies for 2000.
 The company was also listed on the Frankfurt Exchange earlier in the year.

-On April 5, 2000, 4Kids and Mattel signed a licensing agreement to create Hot Wheels die-cast cars and racing sets featuring the PACE Motor Sports line of monster trucks.
+In February 2000, the company announced the production of two original properties, entitled The Adventures of Flamehead (which would never come into fruition) and Cubix.
+They also secured the licensing rights outside Japan to Sony Creative Products' Tama & Friends, its second anime property.
+On April 5, 4Kids and Mattel signed a licensing agreement to create Hot Wheels die-cast cars and racing sets featuring the PACE Motor Sports line of monster trucks.
 The license included rights to the monster truck Grave Digger, and a new line of World Championship Wrestling vehicles designed after their star wrestlers such as Goldberg, Sting and Bret Hart.
 The PACE Motor Sports and World Championship Wrestling line of Hot Wheels vehicles have been available nationally at mass-market retailers beginning in the summer of that year.

 In 2001, 4Kids Entertainment obtained the merchandising and television rights to the series Yu-Gi-Oh!
 Duel Monsters from Nihon Ad Systems, producing an English-language version which aired in North America on Kids' WB from September 29, 2001, to June 10, 2006.

-In October 2001, 4Kids Entertainment acquired a 3% stake in The Pokémon Company, in a move to benefit indirectly from Pokémon's success in Asia, and from worldwide sales of Pokémon electronic cards and video games.
+On October 10, 2001, 4Kids announced a new five-year agreement with their long-term partner Nintendo of America where they would secure exclusive merchandising rights to Nintendo properties outside Japan, as well as the Right of first refusal for media rights to any Nintendo property.
+This deal replaced their previous long-term deal dating back to the 1980s, and would be separate from its existing Pokémon agreement through Pokémon USA, Inc., itself being renewed by 4Kids for the same period, of which they acquired a 3% stake in its parent The Pokémon Company in a move to benefit indirectly from Pokémon's success in Asia, and from worldwide sales of Pokémon electronic cards and video games.

 In late January 2002, after engaging in a bidding war with DIC Entertainment, 4Kids Entertainment signed a four-year, US$100 million deal with the Fox Broadcasting Company to program its Saturday morning lineup.
 4Kids Entertainment was wholly responsible for the content of the block and collected all advertising revenues from it.

-In May 2002, 4Kids Entertainment launched a home video division called 4Kids Entertainment Home Video, and appointed FUNimation Productions as the exclusive distributor for their Yu-Gi-Oh!, Cubix, Cabbage Patch Kids and Tama and Friends properties.
+In May 2002, 4Kids Entertainment launched a home video division called 4Kids Entertainment Home Video and appointed FUNimation Productions as the exclusive distributor for their Yu-Gi-Oh!, Cubix, Cabbage Patch Kids and Tama and Friends properties.
 By 2002, 4Kids got $140 million in Pokémon revenue.

-4Kids' new Saturday-Morning cartoon block on fox premiered on September 14, 2002, as "FoxBox" FoxBox rebranded to "4Kids TV" in January 2005.
+4Kids' new Saturday-Morning cartoon block on Fox premiered on September 14, 2002, as "FoxBox".
+FoxBox rebranded to "4Kids TV" in January 2005.